top of page

 Our favourite winter opera festival always has an excellent and varied programme, and it's just a wonderful, warm (in every way) and unpretentious opera experience.
 What Maestro Victor DeRenzi and Executive Director Richard Russell and their team have done here is truly remarkable.
 We can't wait to get back to Sarasota.

-The 2024 Sarasota Opera season features Verdi’s Luisa Miller, Bizet's Carmen, Donizetti's Lucia di Lammermoor, and the first U.S. staging of Haydn's Deceit Outwitted in over 50 years.
+The 2026 Sarasota Opera season features four operas by four different composers: Verdi’s Il trovatore, Puccini's La bohème, Lehár's The Merry Widow and Carlisle Floyd's Susannah.
 We will also include the always-popular noontime Apprentice Concert and a performance by the Sarasota Orchestra.
-Something new to last year's tour that we will repeat in 2024 is a daytrip to St. Petersburg to visit the Dalí Museum, home to one of the most acclaimed collections of a single modern artist in the world, with over 2,000 works representing every moment and medium of Salvador Dalí’s creative life.
+We'll embark on a daytrip to St. Petersburg to visit the Dalí Museum, home to one of the most acclaimed collections of a single modern artist in the world, with over 2,000 works representing every moment and medium of Salvador Dalí’s creative life.
 The Dalí is recognized internationally by the Michelin Guide with a three-star rating, has been deemed “one of the top buildings to see in your lifetime” by AOL Travel News, and was named one of the 10 most interesting museums in the world by Architectural Digest.
-As always, we include superb meals at some of Sarasota’s finest restaurants, tours at the Ringling Museum and Selby Botanical Gardens, and we enjoy deluxe rooms at the Art Ovation Hotel, walking distance from the Opera House.
+As always, we include superb meals at some of Sarasota’s finest restaurants, tours of the city and at the Ringling Museum, and we enjoy deluxe rooms at the Ritz-Carlton Hotel, Sarasota's finest hotel quite near the Opera House.

 Click here to register.